Back to Top

 : ACCESSORY TECHNIQUES

-Students develop skills in applying common accessory techniques used by modern acupuncturists, including cupping, guasha, plum-blossom, bleeding, moxibustion, auricular acupuncture and electro-acupuncture.
+Students develop skills in applying common accessory techniques, including cupping, guasha, plum-blossom, extravasation, moxibustion, auricular acupuncture and electro-acupuncture.
 Emphasis is placed on safe practice techniques and risk management.

 : ACUPUNCTURE CLINICAL MEDICINE 1